What is an Arizona Corporation Annual Report

 What is Needed to File an Arizona Corporation Annual Report

 You have the option of filing your Corporation’s Annual Report online or by mail.
-To file online, visit the Arizona Corporation Commission’s website, otherwise you can fill out the Annual Report Form.
+To file online, visit the Arizona Corporation Commission’s website (AZCC); otherwise, you can fill out the Annual Report Form by logging to the AZCC website, entering your file number in the box under “Electronic Filings” for Annual Report, clicking “Go” and then selecting the box “Forms for Annual Reports to be Printed and Mailed.”

 You can’t change the name and address of the Statutory Agent with the Annual Report.
 Instead, you will need to file the Corporation Statement of Change of Known Place of Business or Statutory Agent Form.

 Arizona Annual Report Cost

 Regardless of whether you are filing online or by mail, the Arizona Corporation Annual Report filing fee is $45.

 The Annual Report is due on the anniversary date the Corporation was formed.
-The date of formation can be found by doing a name search and look for the Organization/Admission Date.
+The registration date can be found by doing a name search and look for the Organization/Admission Date.

 For example, if your Corporation was formed on April 15th, the Annual Report deadline will be April 15th each year.

 Filing can start as early as 3 months prior to the due date.